core-wg/senml-spec/media-crypto-req/draft-ismail-avtcore-sec-media-req-00.md

 Media Switching/RTFS Architecture
 =================================

 In traditional conferencing systems, the conferencing media infrastructure fully decrypts, decodes and processes RTP media streams received from one or more transmitters prior to forwarding the newly encoded (transcoded, composited and/or mixed) and encrypted RTP media streams to the rest of receivers.
-Media Switching Mixers, which may or may not need to transcode, composite or mix the media, maintain independent and persistent SRTP sessions with each endpoint [RTP-TOP].
+Media Switching Mixers, which may need to composite or mix media, maintain independent and persistent SRTP sessions with each endpoint [RTP-TOP].
 More specifically, each endpoint establishes a point-to-point SRTP session with conferencing media infrastructure, which has its own persistent SSRCs, SRTP keys and SRTP contexts (reference the figure below).

 ~~~~~~~~~~
    +---+      +--------------------+      +---+